Funding Chart

 - − — zoom out (widen the Y-axis range)

-Brush (Time Range Selection)
+Range Bar (Time Selection)

 Tooltips